2011 Bahraini uprising: 2022

 Serbia extradited a Bahraini political dissident to Bahrain in the early hours of January 24, 2022, despite an order by the European Court of Human Rights that specifically prohibited his extradition pending more information, Human Rights Watch said today.
 Bahraini authorities had previously subjected the dissident, Ahmed Jaffer Muhammad, 48, to torture and ill-treatment.

+2023

+On May 30, the Saudi authorities executed two Bahrainis, Sadiq Thamer and Jaafar Sultan, for allegedly "joining a terrorist cell."
+Hundreds of Bahrainis took to the streets in several Bahraini regions to protest against the execution of the two young men by the Saudi authorities; the two were arrested on May 8, 2015, on the King Fahd Causeway, which connects Saudi Arabia and Bahrain.
+The Saudi authorities later charged them with preparing to blow up the bridge.
+Both Sultan and Thamer denied the charges against them, considering them to be politically motivated.
+Human rights organizations have documented their torture by Saudi security forces to extract confessions during detention.

 Censorship and repression

 The Bahrain Centre for Human Rights said that Bahraini authorities were blocking a Facebook group being used for planned protests on 14 February, and that its own website had been blocked for many years.
 Nabeel Rajab, head of the centre, said that the group was "only asking for political reforms, right of political participation, respect for human rights, stopping of systematic discrimination against Shias".
 Several bloggers were arrested prior to 6 February.

 Following the deployment of Gulf Cooperation Council forces, the government stepped up the arrests of Shia Muslims, including many cyber activists, with more than 300 detained and dozens missing, the opposition stated on 31 March.
 Rajab said that a growing number of reform campaigners were going into hiding, after the country's most-prominent blogger, Mahmood al-Yousif, was arrested a day earlier, on 30 March.
 Although al-Yousif was released on 1 April, several other people, including Abdul Khaleq al-Oraibi, a pro-opposition doctor working at Salmaniya Hospital, were detained.

 Google Earth had previously been blocked after it showed the locations of the ruling family's estates which was reported to have stirred up discontent.

 On 3 April, Bahraini authorities prevented the publishing of Al-Wasat, the country's main opposition newspaper, and blocked its website.
 The Information Affairs Authority was said to be investigating allegations that editors intentionally published misleading information.
 However, on 4 April, the newspaper resumed printing, although a government spokesperson said the newspaper had broken press laws.

 On 14 April, the Justice Ministry stated it was seeking to ban the Wefaq party, as well as the Islamic Action Party, a Wefaq ally, for "undertaking activities that harmed social peace, national unity, and inciting disrespect for constitutional institutions."
 The US State Department quickly raised concerns about these plans, prompting the Bahraini authorities to state, a day later, that they were holding off on any action until investigations into the Wefaq party were finalized.